II. A Routes in the North - West Region of the Country

 Leaving Gabare, the road is in more hilly area, the Danube Plain already is behind you.

-Kameno Pole is one of my favorite places in this area to visit.
+Kameno Pole is one of my favourite places in this area to visit.
 At one time it was a big village, but not now Next to it is a small river formed very scenic canyon.

 Find the church in the village, then turn left and leave the village.